 - The right to receive a written notice that outlines the charges filed against you.

-- The right to a public hearing.
+- The right to a public hearing in certain cases.

 - The right to appeal the court’s decision.